 Before you begin, please review the next section, “A Few Comments on Text Formatting.”

-Type your article in your favorite word processor, but save it in Word or in Rich Text Format (.rtf).
+Type your article in your favorite word processor, but save it in Word or contact us regarding a workable option.

-Count the words and indicate the total at the top of first page.
+Count the words and indicate the total at the top of the first page.

 Indicate which Bible version(s) you are quoting.

 E-mail your paper, as an attachment, either to the guest editor who solicited your paper, or to [email protected] (if you are submitting your paper on your own).
-If you need to communicate securely, contact us for our public key.
+Or if you have further security concerns, reach out to Andy Bettencourt via Signal, +1 (209) 402-3489.

 After your paper has been flowed into our layout program, we will e-mail you a copy of your formatted article in PDF format for your final review.
-You will have up to one week to respond with changes should you notice any errors that were inadvertently introduced in the layout process.
+You will have 72 hours to respond with changes should you notice any errors that were inadvertently introduced in the layout process.
 If you do not own a copy of Acrobat Reader, please download the latest version at http://www.adobe.com/prodindex/acrobat/readstep2.html.

 A Few Comments on Text Formatting